OldMindFlayer/GetAndCleanDataCP/README.md

 11) create data set with the average of each variable for each activity and each subject, and store it in "ComboGS" dataframe, which is tiby data

-12) creation of tiny_data file (.txt anf .csv) in the "./CourseProject" directory
+12) creation of tiny_data file (.txt) in the working directory

+*this steps are in code with # simble